Open Evening For Children Due to Start School in September 2024 - Tuesday 7th November 2023 - 4pm - 5.30pm

 If you would like further information on admissions to Essex schools, and the process you need to follow if you would like to apply, then please visit the Essex County Council website.

 The Published Admission Number for The Robert Drake Primary School is 45.

 Children are entitled to a full-time place in the September following their fourth birthday.
 Therefore, those children who have their 5th birthday between 1st September 2024 and 31st August 2025 will be admitted full time in September 2024.

 The Local Authority coordinates admissions to the school at the normal point of entry, into the Reception class.

 There is no guarantee of a place for children living in the priority admissions area.

 In the event of over-subscription, the following criteria will be applied, in number order, to determine priority:

-- Looked-after children (including formerly looked-after children who have been adopted or made subject to child arrangements or special guardianship order).
+- Looked-after children, including previously looked-after children (including children who have been in state care outside of England, subject to evidence) who have been adopted or made subject to child arrangements or special guardianship order.